willowisp01/tp/docs/UserGuide.md

 #### 7.10.4 Unarchiving a student : `unarchived`

 Unarchives a student from the archived list.
-That person is moved to the `persons` list.
+That student is moved to the `persons` list.

 Format: `unarchived STUDENT_ID`